 speaker

 CEO and President

-That's my first question.
-And by that we have also kept the balance but I mean we are favored now by the currency.
-That is one thing but also of course we have done for SAA we have done a lot of investments and we haven't seen the full effect from these investments yet but the status in our mills and sites are very good of course.
+That's your first question.
+And I think we have to keep in mind that we are favored by the currency just now.
+So, I mean, what we see now is really high level when it comes to raw material costs.
+And We have also seen now, that's the reason why I think that we have really reached the bottom in both solid wood products, pulp and container wood, because we have seen lots of containments in all areas.
+And by that, we have also kept the balance.
+But I mean, we are favored now by the currency.
+That is one thing.
+But also, of course, we have done for SCA, we have done a lot of investments and We haven't seen the full effect from these investments yet, but the status in our mills and sites are very good, of course.
 Great.

 speaker

 Thank you.
-My second question is on Craftliner.
-You say, I mean and we can see it as well, that prices have been essentially stable since May and you say that the stock levels both your own and your customers are historically or low or below average.
-How much of a demand pick up do we need for price increases to materialize or do you think that the, I mean you did mention the new test liner capacity.
-Is that enough to sort of counterbalance this or how should we think about this Craftliner pricing outlook?
+My second question is on Kraftliner.
+You say, and we can see it as well, that prices have been essentially stable since May, and you say that the stock levels are both your own and your customers are historically or are low or below average.
+How much of a demand pickup do we need for price increases to materialize?
+Or do you think that the, I mean, you did mention the new test liner capacity.
+Is that enough to sort of counterbalance this or how should we think about this craft liner pricing outlook?

+speaker